Civil Partnership Dissolution

 Charley Kelly

-Charley is an experienced Family Associate Solicitor who specialises in all areas of Family law.
+Charley is an experienced Senior Associate Solicitor who specialises in all areas of Family law.
 She acts for clients on a wide range of family issues including divorce, financial remedy and children matters.
 She is based at our Leicester office.

 Emily Sherwood